A fulfilling, rewarding career

 - Employee referral scheme – receive £250 for referring a contact*.

-*new recruit must pass the 6 month ‘probation’ period.
+*new recruit must pass the 6-month ‘probation’ period.

 About Castle Craig and our other clinics

 Castle Craig was established by Peter and Dr Margaret McCann in 1988 and continues to be family-owned and family-run.
-Castle Craig has a world-renowned reputation in the treatment for people suffering from addictions.
-Located in the Scottish Borders, 30 minutes from Edinburgh, Castle Craig has capacity to treat up to 45 patients on both its Foundation and Advanced programmes.
+Castle Craig has a world-renowned reputation in the treatment of people suffering from addictions.
+Located in the Scottish Borders, 30 minutes from Edinburgh, Castle Craig has the capacity to treat up to 45 patients on both its Foundation and Advanced programmes.
 The Castle Craig Group owns Smarmore Castle Private Clinic which is situated in County Louth, Ireland.
-Castle Craig has clinics in the Netherlands and Castle Craig has also recently launched Stockholms beroendeklinik in Sweden.
+Castle Craig has clinics in the Netherlands and Castle Craig has also recently launched Stockholms beroendeklinik (addiction clinic) in Sweden.